Mike Sharavjamts

-Enkhiin-Od Michael Sharavjamts (born August 27, 2002) is a Mongolian college basketball player for the South Carolina Gamecocks.
-He previously played for the San Francisco Dons, Dayton Flyers, and Utah Utes.
-He is the first Mongolian citizen to earn a Division I athletic scholarship.
+Enkhiin-Od Michael Sharavjamts (born August 27, 2002) is a Mongolian basketball player.
+He played college basketball for the Dayton Flyers, San Francisco Dons, Utah Utes and South Carolina Gamecocks.
+He was the first Mongolian citizen to earn an NCAA Division I athletic scholarship.

 Personal life

 Mike Sharavjamts is the son of Sharavjamts Tserenjankhar and Erdenebulgan Purevsuren.
 His father, Sharavjamts Tserenjankhar, was a notable basketball player known as "The Mongolian Shark," and was the first Asian player to join the Harlem Globetrotters.
 Mike was born in Phoenix, Arizona, while his father was playing in the United States.

 Growing up in a basketball family, Mike was influenced by his father's career and developed a passion for the sport from a young age.

 His grandfather Tserenjanhar was also a basketball player who played for the Mongolian national team.
 He has a brother (Munkhiin-Od).

 High school career

-Mike Sharavjamts began his prep career at Legacy Christian in Xenia, Ohio, where he averaged 10.5 points over 19 games during the 2018-19 season.
+Mike Sharavjamts began his prep career at Legacy Christian in Xenia, Ohio, where he averaged 10.5 points over 19 games during the 2018–19 season.

-Sharavjamts then moved to Prolific Prep in Napa, California, for his sophomore year in the 2019-20 season.
+Sharavjamts then moved to Prolific Prep in Napa, California, for his sophomore year in the 2019–20 season.
 His junior season was spent in his hometown of Ulaanbaatar, Mongolia, due to the height of the COVID-19 pandemic.
 During this time, he captained the Mongolian U18 team, leading them to a sixth-place finish at the 2019 FIBA 3x3 U18 World Cup held in Ulaanbaatar, Mongolia.

 For his senior year, Sharavjamts joined the International Sports Academy (ISA) in Willoughby, Ohio.
 Here, he showcased his versatility and skill, averaging 10.2 points, 4.6 rebounds, and 3.6 assists across 24 games while shooting an impressive 51.2% from three-point range.
 His performance garnered him consensus four-star recruit status from ESPN, On3, Rivals, and 247Sports.

 In addition to his high school and AAU (Midwest 3SSB team) commitments, Sharavjamts represented Mongolia on the global stage.
 He was a member of the World Team at the 2022 Nike Hoop Summit, where he logged 11 minutes, contributing 2 points, 2 steals, 2 blocks, and 1 assist.

 Sharavjamts's high school career not only highlighted his individual talent but also his ability to adapt and excel in diverse competitive environments, paving the way for his historic achievement as a First Mongolian Division I scholarship athlete.